Here are the most beautiful medieval castles of all time!

 A guided tour through the interior takes you through its 900-year-old history, with each room a masterpiece.

-Suits of armor and medieval weaponry, famous paintings, exquisite furniture, sacral leaded windows, extravagant ceiling, and wall frescoes, while the treasury displays priceless artworks in gold, silver, and precious stones to boggle your mind.
+Suits of armor and medieval weaponry, famous paintings, exquisite furniture, sacral leaded windows, extravagant ceilings, and wall frescoes, while the treasury displays priceless artworks in gold, silver, and precious stones to boggle your mind.

 2. Chateau de Sully-Sur-Loire, France

 Rising from the moat that surrounds it, this beautiful fairy-tale-like chateau is situated on the south bank of the Loire River a few miles east of Orléans in France.

 The origins of this major landmark in France are unknown, being first mentioned around 1102 with references made to the Lords of Sully.

 The various sections were built over the centuries, having suffered damage and reconstruction during the 18th century, as well as a fire in 1919 and during WW2, before being beautifully restored in the 1960s.